DungTranCyber/intune-no-error-uninstall-bug/README.md

 The root cause was that the Intune Win32 app uninstall process was running PowerShell in a 32 bit context

+The fix was to use a wrapper script so the Intune uninstall command could relaunch the real uninstall script in 64-bit PowerShell before reading registry uninstall keys.

 ## Core Lesson

 - [Request 64-bit PowerShell Wrapper](core-lesson/request-64bit-powershell.ps1)